 In Italy, this variety only grows in Friuli Venezia Giulia and both subregions where it is grown are DOC designated.
 The wines are reddish-amber tinged, with fresh buttercup, tangerine and lemony-pepper notes.
 High acidity is very characteristic of these wines.

-Rondinella is an Italian red-wine grape variety that most commonly appears in the blend for Recioto and Amarone, to add herbal flavors and to plump up the wine.
+Rondinella is an Italian re-grape variety that most commonly appears in the blend for Valpolicella, Amarone, and Recioto.
+The grape is somewhat neutral but adds lower tannins and dries well.

 For Rossese, soil is crucial, because this grape is a very good translation of its terroir.
 Wines are always vibrant with high acidity and a dry mouthfeel.
 Aromas range from violets, red currant, and graphite to roses and strawberries.

 Sagrantino is a red grape from Umbria that produces high quality, very ageable wines.
-The DOCG is called Montefalco Sagrantino, is also one of the most tannic wines produced in Italy.
-However, they are smooth and polished, and this full body red is a perfect match for rich, umami dishes.
+The DOCG of Montefalco Sagrantino is one of the most tannic wines produced in Italy.
+However, they can be refined and polished, and this full-bodied red is a perfect match for rich, umami dishes.

 Sangiovese is the crown jewel of Tuscany.
-It was introduced by the Etruscan population, and its name recalls the Etruscan word “Sanisva,” which refers to a funeral offer.
-Legend also suggests that since the grapes were very juicy, rich and strong, they were thought to be associated with the glorious blood of Jupiter, as the name suggests.
-Sangiovese stands on its own as a monovarietal wine, but is also commonly blended with weaker grapes to lend the final wines strength.
-The soil for this varietal is crucial and can make a big difference in the quality of the wine and how its aromatic profile is expressed.
+It was introduced by the Etruscan population, and its name recalls the Etruscan word “Sanisva,” which refers to a funeral offering.
+Legend also suggests that since the red grapes were very juicy, rich, and strong, they were thought to be associated with the glorious blood of Jupiter, as the name suggests.
+Sangiovese stands on its own as a monovarietal but is also commonly blended with softer grapes to lend to the final wine’s composure.
+The soil for this varietal is crucial and can make a big difference in the wine’s quality and how its aromatic profile is expressed.

 Schiava makes light-bodied red wines with aromas of cotton candy, strawberry, bubblegum, and lemon candy.
 The wine is delicate and light in color.
 On the palate, the flavors are quite subtle and producers in Alto Adige will often make a dry style as to not overwhelm the palate with sweetness, which is already provided by the aromas.
 It is native to the South Tyrol area and has been cultivated since Roman times.